Student Access Office Policies and Procedures

 - Do not separate or attempt to separate a service animal from its handler.

-- Do not hesitate to offer assistance by asking if you believe assistance may be needed.
+- Do not hesitate to offer assistance by asking if you believe assistance may be helpful.

-In the case of an emergency, emergency and public safety personnel should be aware that there is a service dog on the premises.
-Therefore, at the beginning of each semester when a service animal will be accompanying a student, the student is strongly encouraged to give the Student Access Office permission to notify Public Safety and first responders in the building(s) where the student will have classes.
+In the case of an emergency, public safety and emergency personnel should be aware that there is a service animal on the premises.
+Therefore, at the beginning of each semester when a service animal will be accompanying a student, the student is strongly encouraged to communicate with the Student Access Office and give permission to notify Public Safety and first responders in the building(s) where the student will have classes.
 Public Safety and first responders will be notified when an employee who has a service animal is hired.
-Students and employees are advised that in an emergency, every effort will be made to keep the service animal with its handler, but it may be necessary to leave the dog behind in certain disaster situations.
+Students and employees are advised that in an emergency, every effort will be made to keep the service animal with its handler, but it may be necessary to leave the service animal behind in certain disaster situations.

 It is common for persons to have a disability that precipitates an allergic reaction to animals.
-Persons with conflicting respiratory, allergic, or medical complaints are to be directed to make that complaint at the Student Access Office if common sense arrangements are not satisfactory.
-The person making the complaint must show medical documentation to support such a complaint.
+Persons with conflicting respiratory, allergic, or medical issues are to be directed to the Student Access Office if common sense arrangements are not satisfactory.
+The person making such an inquiry must show medical documentation to support such a request.
 To the extent possible, action will be taken to consider the needs of both the complainant and the handler to resolve the problems as efficiently and expeditiously as possible.
-Complaints will be handled case by case.
+Complaints will be handled on a case by case basis.

 According to ADA requirements, allergies and fear of dogs are not valid reasons for denying access or refusing service to people using service animals.
 When a person who is allergic to dog dander and a person who uses a service animal must spend time in the same room or facility, for example, in a school classroom or at a homeless shelter, they both should be accommodated by assigning them, if possible, to different locations within the room or different rooms in the facility.